 How do I arrange for special collections transport by Library Collection Services (LCS)?

 LCS has created an electronic form for you to use to schedule shipments.
-To obtain access to the form and obtain LCS shipping permissions, place an online Service Request to Library IT to add a user’s NetID to the Active Directory group “lib_lcsTransports_users.”
+To obtain access to the form, search for the "Software Center" on your computer and download the MS Access app.
+If you are unable to find the app through this method, place an online Service Request to Library IT to assist you with downloading this application.
 Instructions for using the LCS form are available online.
+This image shows what information goes into which fields in the LCS form.
 There are a variety of totes and containers available for packing and shipping special collections.

 How do I get equipment (empty bins or totes) delivered for packing?

-If you require empty bins/totes, flatbed trucks or panel trucks for preparing a shipment, you can use the online Service Request system to have what you need delivered to your location.
-Instruction on how to enter the information required through the system can be found in the user guide on the LCS website.
+If you require empty bins/totes, flatbed trucks, or panel/portfolio trucks for preparing a shipment, you can use the MS Access app Service Request system to have what you need delivered to your location.
+Instructions on how to enter the information required through the system can be found in the user guide on the LCS website.